Looking to become an SEO Specialist in Malaysia but not sure how to get started?

-Gone are the days when contents are developed with the sole purpose of ranking.
-And you can’t stuff keywords and expect your contents to rank.
-I still do see website heavily stuffing the keywords for their homepage. and it doesn’t make sense at all.
+Gone are the days when content are developed with the sole purpose of ranking.
+And you can’t stuff keywords and expect your content to rank.
+I still do see websites heavily stuffing the keywords for their homepage. and it doesn’t make sense at all.

 This is where content marketing works perfectly with SEO.
 You might want to read my recent article on writing SEO-friendly content:

-When we talk about contents, some experts will ask you to focus on the quality of contents produced whereas some will ask you to focus on the quantity.
+When we talk about content, some experts will ask you to focus on the quality of content produced whereas some will ask you to focus on the quantity.

 If you ask me, you should do both.
-You need to produce a considerable amount of contents without affecting the quality.
-Google loves in-depth contents.
-But, Google also loves contents that provide direct answers to the user’s query.
+You need to produce a considerable amount of content without affecting the quality.
+Google loves in-depth content.
+But, Google also loves content that provide direct answers to the user’s query.
 So you need to combine both.